 His work is represented in galleries, museums and collections both nationally and internationally.
 His work includes large scale, municipal public art projects.
 Herb has a diverse body of work.
 His sculpture background is predominately metal fabrication.

 With the Pillared Series he juxtaposes the traditional materials of metal and stone: they anchor while glass draws the viewer in and through.
 Glass provides a visual passage through mass and seduces with the use of light and radiant color.
 Herb uses the equilibrium of the Pillared Series to assemble materials in precarious balance as a metaphor for life.
-The pieces from this series reference geology, movement and, especially, ballet: a relevé.
+The pieces from this series reference geology, movement and, especially, as in ballet: a relevé.